 If you want to work in a Top 10 Market because you want to become immersed in the community, tell great stories, and hold public leaders accountable, that’s awesome.
 If you want to be in a Top Market because you think it will impress your friends on Facebook, maybe you should rethink your plan.

-If you are in Market 120 and you’re happy, please don’t let the size of the market make you want to leave.
+However, if you are in Market 120, and you’re happy, please don’t let the size of the market make you want to leave.

 There comes a point in most of our lives where we realize we need to work to live, not live to work.

 Your life outside of work is so important.
 If you’re in Market 7, but you have no friends or family around, and you don’t enjoy anything about the area, then that number next to the market isn’t worth it.
 Then again, if you’re in Market 7 and you’re the happiest you have ever been, good for you!